kawangwong/Deploy6_FEKW/README.md

 ``Time out on server in stage 2``
 Solution: Change the server pathway in test integrations js file to your respective worker1's IP

+``I did everything right and it failed the first time`` ``npm ERR! code ELIFECYCLE npm ERR! errno 1 npm ERR! cypress@8.4.1 postinstall: `node index.js --exec install` npm ERR!
+Exit status 1 npm ERR! npm ERR!
+Failed at the cypress@8.4.1 postinstall script. npm ERR!
+This is probably not a problem with npm.
+There is likely additional logging output above.
+``
+Solution: Try again.
+It's still unclear to me why the first time a build would fail.
+I assume a dependency time out from long loads may be a cause.